mbourema/mycocosm-annotation/README.md

 Eryha1 contains 4 files, 2 cds and 2 aa, with nomclatures specifying diploid or haploid.
 We take the diploid files.

-# Order of use of scripts
+# Order of use for the scripts

 ## copy_files